Talhashahzaad/Talhashahzaad/README.md

 ---

+## Engineering Profile

+Full-Stack Engineer with experience building scalable backend systems and AI-powered applications using Python, Laravel, and modern web technologies.

+Focused on developing intelligent systems, API architectures, and production-grade software solutions.

 ## About

-Full-Stack Developer at Remote Resource Private Limited with experience designing and building scalable, secure, and production-grade applications.
+Full-Stack Developer at Remote Resource Private Limited specializing in building scalable, secure, and production-grade applications.

-Specialized in Laravel, PHP, React, and modern web technologies, with strong expertise in backend architecture, API development, and full application lifecycle.
+Core expertise includes Laravel, PHP, Python, and modern web technologies, with strong experience in backend architecture, API development, and full-stack systems.

-Focused on building high-performance systems and integrating modern AI technologies into real-world applications.
+Experienced in developing intelligent applications, integrating AI capabilities, and building scalable backend systems using modern engineering practices.

 ---